UVA-LavaLab/GraphBrew/README.md

 # GraphBrew

-This repository contains the GAP (Graph Algorithms in Practice) benchmarks suite, designed to reorder graphs and run various graph algorithms using C++.
+This repository contains the GAP Benchmarks Suite, modified to reorder graphs and run various graph algorithms using C++.
 The Makefile in this repository automates the process of compiling these benchmarks from source code.

 ## Enhancements